 Plant conservation is also a focus, and this is expressed not only through our design, but also in public advocacy and writing.
 Rob is a member of the Australian Network for Plant Conservation and the New Zealand Plant Conservation Network.

-Rob founded TARN in 2019.
-Prior to this he spent four years with lauded New Zealand design firm O2 Landscapes, whose idiosyncratic, research-based practice shaped his own processes.
+Prior founding TARN in 2019, he spent four years with lauded New Zealand design firm O2 Landscapes, whose idiosyncratic, research-based practice shaped his own processes.
 He took the lead on a wide range of projects throughout New Zealand, from high-end residential gardens to large scale commercial developments, and also helped to further progress the business into preeminence within the industry.
 He was strongly involved with all aspects, including concept development, design documentation, project management and specialised installation work.
 Prior to this, Rob was in charge of the ‘Green Technology’ division of Natural Habitats, one of New Zealand’s largest landscape firms.
 This position included design, project management, research and development of green roofs, living walls and rain gardens.